This review may contain spoilers

 How mind-boggling it is that our same-sex ships/pairings are condemned as corrosive to friendships, while society destroys opposite-sex friendships by defaulting to non-platonic arcs with nary a consequence

 Timelines are malleable.
 The screenwriters were afforded the opportunity to recalibrate the timeline of the source material/fine-tune the sequence of events in order to optimize the seamless integration of two seasons into a compact drama format.
-Nevertheless, their creativity wasn't exercised in service of non-straight visibility.
+Nevertheless, their creativity was not exercised in service of non-straight visibility.
 They delegitimized non-straight modes of subjectivity and relegated them to an inferior, irrelevant, or disruptive status

 My contention is that preserving one of the two gay pairings is not a sufficient or ambitious act of fidelity.
 It is, in fact, justified for audiences to experience discomfort when confronted with deviations from the source material.
-The phenomenon is not unprecedented; public discourse surrounding the cinematic reimaginings of "The Little Mermaid" (2023) and "Snow White" (2025) demonstrated how even superficial modifications precipitate public disapproval.
+The phenomenon is not unprecedented.
+Public discourse surrounding the cinematic reimaginings of "The Little Mermaid" (2023) and "Snow White" (2025) demonstrated how even superficial modifications precipitate public disapproval.
 By parallel reasoning, it follows that modifications to gay source materials would precipitate scrutiny and disapproval

-Questioning the producers' call to accommodate societal prejudices against gay-centered narratives doesn't amount to prejudice or -phobia.
+Questioning the producers' call to accommodate societal prejudices against gay-centered narratives does not amount to prejudice or -phobia.
 The public dissemination of a creative or intellectual work instigates a dynamic feedback mechanism, wherein audience reception, positive or negative, re-enters the production process and compels producers to adapt to the cultural climate and evolve or risk obsolescence

 Was this review helpful to you?